DOTONESIX/Umlaut/README.md

 # uMLaut

-The uMLaut library simplifies model deployment and querying.
-It provides a single access point for all of your organizations models and an interface to interact with them.
-Umlaut `models` can be as extensive as deep learning models or as simple as a reusable code block.
+The uMLaut library simplifies data science model deployment and querying.
+It provides a single access point for all your models and an interface to interact with them. uMLaut models can be as extensive as deep learning models or as simple as a reusable code block.

-uMLaut offers...
+uMLaut offers
+- simple commands to track and query models
+- history of all model query inputs and results
-- simple model lifecycle management
+- model lifecycle management
-- easy model maintenance
 - access to multiple versions of the same model
-- business logic sharing
 - a user interface with `MLflow`
-- audit tracking history (roadmap)
+- model audit tracking history (roadmap)
 - auto-deployed models that can be queried through an API (roadmap)

+## MLflow Setup
+[MLflow](https://bit.ly/3eHJsx3) is a powerful machine learning library created by Databricks for data science teams.
+It offers an extensive API for tracking and querying models, but the learning curve can be a deterrent for small teams without dedicated data scientists. uMLaut strips away much of the complexity of MLflow while maintaining the immense value of tracking and querying your models in a single location.

+MLflow has two requirements:
+1) A model artifact storage location
+- This can be a local directory or a cloud storage URI.
+More info in the MLflow [docs](https://mlflow.org/docs/latest/tracking.html#artifact-stores).
+2) A model registry
+- The model registry is where model changes and query data are stored.
+More info in the MLflow [docs](https://mlflow.org/docs/latest/tracking.html#backend-stores).

+An `mlflow server` must be running in order to work with uMLaut.
+The command to start an MLflow server with local artifact storage and a Postgres model registry is as follows:

+`mlflow server --backend-store-uri postgresql+psycopg2://admin:password@localhost:5432/database --default-artifact-root "mlruns/"`

+Once the server is running you can navigate to the MLflow UI and begin interacting with models.

 ____
-## Umlaut Class
+## Core Functionality
-A Python class to assist with saving and querying business logic.
+uMLaut offers a simple Python class to assist with saving and querying business logic in MLflow.

-- `track_model`: Converts a data science model or block of business logic into an uMLaut compatible `model`
+- `track_model`: Converts a data science model or block of business logic into an MLflow compatible `model`
 - `query_model`: Queries a previously trained `model` and saves audit metadata
 - `track_dataset (roadmap)`: Saves reporting datasets along with the initial query and underlying data that built it (roadmap)
 - `audit_model (roadmap)`: Retrieve the results of a model run for a historic date